OpaxIV/drm_in_games/README.md

 This repository contains all data regarding the Security Project.

 ## Disclaimer
-It was first made public in June of 2024.
-All information found here is for educational purposes only.
-All rights belong to the respective owners.
+This repository was first made public in June of 2024, before of which any copyrighted material has been removed.
+It is to be noted, that all information found here is for educational purposes only and all rights belong to the respective owners.

 ### Acknowledgements
 I would like to express my special thanks to Dr. Tim Blazytko, who provided me his help and his time during this project.<br>